What is a Holiday Year?

 Your organisation’s holiday year is the period in which your employees must take allocated annual leave.
 When your employees take all their holiday leave in that year, the leave entitlement will reset at the start of the next holiday year.
 But if employees have entitlement remaining at the end of the holiday year, you’ll allow them to carry some of their leave over into the next year which does vary from country to country.

-So When Should You Start Your Holiday Leave?
+When Should You Start Your Holiday Leave Year?

 There’s more than one way to run a holiday year in your organisation.
 But the most common is to reset it every January.